 Many families will buy a policy to cover their outstanding debt, including their mortgage balance.
 Paying off financial debt with the policy benefits allows the beneficiaries to alleviate the burden of ongoing payments.
 In addition, life insurance is commonly used to replace lost income, especially if the household is dependent on one source of income.

 Say, for example, if the breadwinner passes away, the death benefit can be used to fulfill income needs, so the surviving spouse does not always need to return to work.
-If income needs are not an issue, the death benefit can be used towards retirement planning, college education planning, or future financial investments. household with only one income may find it difficult to accumulate savings, which is why the death benefit can be a valuable asset.
+If income needs are not an issue, the death benefit can be used towards retirement planning, college education planning, or future financial investments.
+A household with only one income may find it difficult to accumulate savings, which is why the death benefit can be a valuable asset.

 When to Purchase Whole Life Insurance